 Management evaluates viable financing alternatives to ensure sufficient liquidity including debt instruments, concentrate offtake agreements, sale of non-core assets, private equity financing, sale of royalties on its properties, metal prepayment and streaming arrangements, and the issuance of equity.
-Despite significant recent increases in the market price of gold and silver, several material uncertainties may impact the Company's liquidity in the short term, such as: the price of commodities, the ongoing progress towards sustaining gold production, mining rates, leaching operations and recovery at Relief Canyon, the illegal blockade at the Cosalá Operations, the Galena Complex Recapitalization Plan, and COVID-19.
-At March 31, 2021, the Company does not have sufficient liquidity on hand to fund its expected operations for the next twelve months and will require further financing to meet its financial obligations and execute on its planned operations.
-The Company will continue to pursue additional funding and raised gross proceeds of C\$12.5 million on April 29, 2021 in connection with the issuance of the 2024 Convertible Debenture and intends to commence a U.S.-only at-the-market equity offering of up to \$50 million on the NYSE American or another existing trading market in the United States in May 2021 (the "Expected ATM Offering").
-No securities will be offered or sold in Canada on the TSX or other trading markets in Canada under the Expected ATM Offering.
+Despite significant recent increases in the market price of gold and silver, several material uncertainties may impact the Company's liquidity in the short term, such as: the price of commodities, the ongoing progress towards sustaining gold production, mining rates, leaching operations and recovery at Relief Canyon, the timing of the restart of the Cosalá Operations and resolution of the illegal blockade, the Galena Complex Recapitalization Plan, and COVID-19.
+At June 30, 2021, the Company does not have sufficient liquidity on hand to fund its expected operations for the next twelve months and will require further financing to meet its financial obligations and execute on its planned operations.
+The Company raised gross proceeds of C\$12.5 million on April 28, 2021 in connection with the issuance of the 2024 Convertible Debenture and commenced a U.S. only at-the-market equity offering of up to \$50 million on the NYSE American in May 2021 with gross proceeds of approximately \$6.4 million raised during Q2-2021.
 In the longer term, as the Cosalá Operations are restarted and optimized, the Galena Complex is optimized, Relief Canyon generates sustainable cash flow, and the outlook for gold, silver, zinc, copper, and lead prices remains positive, the Company believes that cash flow will be sufficient to fund ongoing operations.
 However, additional impairments to the carrying value of the Company's mining interests and property and equipment may also be required if sustainable production levels at the Relief Canyon Mine and the restart of production at the Cosalá Operations are not achieved in the near term or if both precious and base metal prices decrease from their current levels.